afnom/missing-semester/_2024/course-shell.md

 in this class.
 A path that starts with `/` is called an _absolute_ path.
 Any other path is a _relative_ path.
-Relative paths are relative to the current working directory, which we can see with the `pwd` command and change with the `cd` command.
+Relative paths are relative to the current working directory, which we can see with the `pwd` command and change with the `cd` command. `cd` can be run without any arguments to return to the home directory, and with an argument with the syntax `cd [DIRECTORY]` to move to another directory.
 In a path, `.` refers to the current directory, and `..` to its parent directory:

 ```console
 missing:~$ pwd